-Abandonment fears typically stem from a loss in childhood, such as the loss of a parent through death or divorce, but they can also result from inadequate physical or emotional care.
-In adulthood, these early-childhood experiences result in fear of being abandoned by the significant people in one’s life.
-While some degree of abandonment fear may be a normal part of being human, when the fear of abandonment is severe, frequent, and impossible to comfort, it can cause significant impairment, particularly with regard to developing healthy relationships.
+Abandonment fears typically stem from childhood loss, such as the loss of a parent through death or divorce, but they can also result from inadequate physical or emotional care.
+These early-childhood experiences can lead to a fear of being abandoned by the significant people in one's adult life.

-In addition, adults who may not have experienced abandonment as children may struggle with feelings associated with abandonment if they lose an intimate partner to separation, divorce, or death.
-Whether an act of abandonment occurs in childhood or adulthood, the impact can be pervasive, negatively affecting every relationship that follows in that person's life, whether intimate, social, or professional.
+Adults who did not experience abandonment as children may still be challenged by feelings associated with abandonment if they lose an intimate partner to separation, divorce, or death.
+Whether an act of abandonment occurs in childhood or adulthood, the impact can be pervasive, negatively affecting every relationship developed in a person's life, whether those relationships are intimate, social, or professional.

 Find a Therapist

-Any type of therapy, from eye movement desensitization and reprocessing (EMDR) to dialectical behavior therapy, can address abandonment issues, and psychotherapy for abandonment is often focused on helping a person tend in a self-compassionate way to the parts of oneself that hold the memories and feelings associated with abandonment trauma.
-This can include distinguishing the vulnerable, helpless child of the past from the adult who is much stronger and more capable today.
-Often, the experience of therapy alone can help to soothe a person’s abandonment fears as the therapist remains attentive to and demonstrates empathy for the client.
-Individuals who struggle with overwhelming abandonment issues can learn to manage them in a healthy and productive way.
-Learning to care for oneself, access a safe and calm center, communicate one’s needs in intimate relationships, and develop trust for other people are all part of overcoming serious abandonment fears.
+Many types of therapy, from eye movement desensitization and reprocessing (EMDR) to dialectical behavior therapy, can address abandonment issues.
+Psychotherapy for abandonment often focuses on helping a person address and tend, in a self-compassionate way, to the parts of the self holding on to the memories and feelings associated with abandonment trauma.
+This form of self-exploration might include distinguishing the vulnerable, helpless child of the past from the stronger, more capable adult.
+Simply pursuing treatment with an attentive, empathic therapist can often help soothe a person’s abandonment fears.

-- Adopted child's feelings of abandonment: Jerome, age 15, is struggling at school and getting in physical altercations with other students.
-The school counselor begins meeting with him twice per week to work on anger management and improving his performance and behavior at school.
-During sessions with the school counselor, Jerome reveals strong feelings of anger and resentment.
-In the course of their time together, Jerome opens up about feelings he has suppressed regarding being adopted as a young child.
-Jerome identifies resentment toward his birth parents for giving him up, as well as wishes to get to meet with his biological parents again, whom he has not seen since the adoption.
-The school counselor invites Jerome's adoptive family in for a meeting to better understand and support Jerome.
-Jerome and his adoptive family make plans for Jerome to reach out to to his birth family, while addressing how to proceed if his biological family does not agree to the meeting.
+- Adopted child's feelings of abandonment: Jerome, age 15, is getting in physical altercations with other students and finding his schoolwork challenging.
+The school counselor begins meeting with him twice each week to work on anger management and help him improve his performance and behavior at school.
+During sessions with the school counselor, Jerome reveals strong feelings of anger and resentment, eventually opening up about feelings he has suppressed regarding his adoption as a young child.
+Jerome identifies resentment toward his birth parents for giving him up but expresses his desire to see them again, regardless of this resentment.
+The school counselor invites Jerome's adoptive family in for a meeting to help them better understand what Jerome is going through and explore ways to support Jerome.
+Jerome and his adoptive family make plans to help him reach out to to his birth family, while addressing how to proceed if his biological family does not agree to the meeting.
 Jerome also signs a behavior contract with the school counselor that includes goals for improving his behavior at school.

 - Schoenfelder, E. N., Sandler, I. N., Wolchik, S., & MacKinnon, D. (2011).
 Quality of social relationships and the development of depression in parentally-bereaved youth.
 Journal of Youth and Adolescence, 40(1), 85-96.
 Retrieved from http://search.proquest.com/docview/821697890?accountid=1229